aglowinthefield/PrettyFOMOD/README.md

 <img src="./doc/ffcomp.png" width="800">

+## Requirements

+At the moment you do still have to _create_ a FOMOD first, with the requisite steps, sub-steps, etc. You just don't need to worry about writing suggestion logic.

+That is, you will already have a `fomod\` folder.

+In the future this tool will be able to generate a FOMOD based on a directory listing of files.

 ## Usage

 *At time of writing, you have to clone the repository and build the project to generate an .exe.
 Once some more testing